OpenCourseProject/OpenCourse/INSTALL.md

 * SOCIAL_AUTH_GOOGLE_OAUTH2_KEY = 'YOUR KEY'
 * SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET = 'YOUR SECRET'

-You'll need to do similarly to use the Facebook integration. [register an app](https://developers.facebook.com/apps/) with Facebook and, from your Dashboard, fill in the necessary fields.
+You'll need to do similarly to use the Facebook integration.
+[Register an app](https://developers.facebook.com/apps/) with Facebook and, from your Dashboard, fill in the necessary fields.
 Here's a rundown of what you should have:

 * SOCIAL_AUTH_FACEBOOK_KEY = 'YOUR KEY'
 * SOCIAL_AUTH_FACEBOOK_SECRET = 'YOUR SECRET'